← Back to Bot Hound

 This Privacy Policy describes how Bot-Hound and its proprietor (“Bot-Hound,” “we,” “us,” or “our”) collects, uses, and shares information in connection with the Bot-Hound service at bot-hound.com (the “Service”).
 By using the Service, you agree to the collection and use of information as described in this Privacy Policy.

 In this policy, “you” refers to an authenticated Bot-Hound user.
-A “target account” is the public 𝕏 account whose audience is being analyzed in a Bot Check report.
-The target account may or may not be a Bot-Hound user.
+A “target account” is the public 𝕏 account being checked.
+A target account may or may not be a Bot-Hound user.

 The Service is intended for users in the United States who are at least 18 years of age.
 Please review our Terms of Service for eligibility requirements.

-When you make a payment (subscription or Bot Check report purchase), the following information is collected by Stripe during checkout and shared with us:
+When you make a payment (a Bot Check purchase or prepaid top-up), the following information is collected by Stripe during checkout and shared with us:

 We do not receive or store your payment card details.
 If you add funds to your prepaid balance, we store the balance amount associated with your account.

-Bot Check reports may be generated by any authenticated user for any public 𝕏 account.
-The target account does not need to be a Bot-Hound user and is not notified when a report is generated.
+A Bot Check may be run by any authenticated user against any public 𝕏 account.
+The target account does not need to be a Bot-Hound user and is not notified when it is checked.
+Protected (private) accounts cannot be checked.

 Through the bot classification process, we generate and store:

 When you log in, we create a session identified by a cryptographically random token.
-This session is stored as an HttpOnly, Secure cookie (bh_session) on the domain bot-hound.com.
+It is stored as an HttpOnly, Secure, SameSite=Lax cookie named bh_session, set directly by our API server and readable only by it.
 Sessions expire after 30 days.

 We use Google Analytics and Cloudflare Web Analytics to collect aggregated usage data, including: